isaiahtx/nvim/README.md

 ## Features

-Lots of snippets (mostly aimed towards writing in LaTeX), all the goodnessj contained in the starter template.
+Lots of snippets (mostly aimed towards writing in LaTeX), all the goodness contained in the starter template.

 ## Tips

 Best used with my [zsh setup](https://github.com/isaiahtx/zdotdir).
-This setup has only been tested on Linux ([ArchWSL](https://github.com/yuk7/ArchWSL) on my Windows desktop and a native Arch install on my laptop, I use both about equally).
-In particular, you will need to change the PDF viewer (I use [Zathura](https://github.com/pwmt/zathura)) if you're on Windows or macOS.
+This setup has been tested on macOS, Arch Linux WSL ([ArchWSL](https://github.com/yuk7/ArchWSL) on my Windows desktop, and a native Arch install on my laptop.
+In particular, you will need to change the PDF viewer (I use [Zathura](https://github.com/pwmt/zathura)) if you're on native Windows (not WSL) or macOS.